logo

 Active Labour Movement

-Stay mobile using different positions and tools like birthing balls to aid in pain management and labour progress.
+Stay mobile by using different positions and tools, such as birthing balls, to aid in pain management and labour progress.

 In this article